shan-alexander/data-engineering/DATAFORM.md

     description="Loads high-volume GA data from GCS and processes it with Dataform.", ) as dag:

-    # Use a for loop to create a dynamic number of tasks for each date
+    # Use a for loop to handle any number of tasks for each date
     ingestion_tasks = []
     load_tasks = []